Russian Fish Soup Recipe for Ukha Made with Salmon and Vegetables. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 The soup that I grew up with was much simpler, typically made with one type of fish, usually salmon, no fish stock, some seasoning, vegetables and fresh dill.
 It was always served with dark rye bread and sour cream.
 Just a few tips to making this Russian fish soup recipe for ukha.

-I’ve only used salmon, but as I mentioned above, ukha was traditionally made with several types of fish, including perch, pike, trout, and/or salmon, so feel free to use an alternative fish or even several types.
+I’ve only used salmon, but as I mentioned above, ukha was traditionally made with several types of fish, including perch, pike, trout, and/or salmon, so feel free to use an alternative fish or even several types of fish.

 Russian Fish Soup Recipe for Ukha Made with Salmon and Vegetables.
 Copyright © 2021 Terence Carter / Grantourismo.
 All Rights Reserved.

-I’m a lover of fresh fragrant dill, but fresh parsley is also often used, so if you’re not a fellow dill lover, opt for parsley instead.
+I’m a lover of fresh fragrant dill, but fresh parsley is also used in ukha, so if you’re not a fellow dill lover, opt for parsley instead.

 Russian Fish Soup Recipe for Ukha